Meerut Metro

 Meerut Metro Station Name

-The Meerut Metro project is currently under construction on a 23.60 km route that includes elevated, underground, and at-grade stations.
-It is being developed alongside the RRTS corridor, marking the first time in India that a Regional Rapid Transit System (RRTS) and a local metro will operate on a shared track.
-The corridor will have a total of 13 stations, with 4 of them serving as interchange points between the Delhi–Meerut RRTS and the Meerut Metro.
+The Meerut Metro project, developed along the Delhi–Meerut RRTS corridor, has now been completed and has become operational across the full corridor on 22 February 2025.
+This marks India’s first implementation where a Regional Rapid Transit System (RRTS) and a local metro operate on a shared infrastructure.
+Services are currently running end-to-end; however, Jangpura Namo Bharat Station on the RRTS section and Modipuram Depot for the Meerut Metro remain under construction and are expected to be completed shortly.
+The corridor has a total of 13 stations, with 4 of them serving as interchange points between the Delhi–Meerut RRTS and the Meerut Metro.
 The Meerut Metro Station Names are as follows:

 Meerut Metro Station Name Meerut South to Modipuram